It all started on a cold December night. A war was being waged within me.

 These bouts of fear, pits of depression, or whatever you want to call them, are signs that old baggage is being tossed into the incinerator.

 We’ve been taught to avoid all negativity and sadness, but the key isn’t to run away or suppress what you feel.
-Instead, it’s to embrace everything fully.
+Instead, it’s to embrace your internal experience.

 Sometimes you need to rest and spend time looking inside yourself.
 It’s easy to forget this in our get-more-done culture.